-Chronic Pain Management Service
+Chronic Pain Management Service in Wigan

 Most people tell us that living with chronic pain can have a major impact upon their everyday lives.
 Long-lasting pain is very difficult to live with, and can affect many different aspects of people’s lives, for example personal relationships, activity levels, work-status.
 It can also result in a reduced quality of life and emotional distress, such as anxiety, low mood and depression.